The way we work is changing. Especially how we work together.

 Tools that help with collaboration in the workplace

-RingCentral is an all-in-one team messaging and collaboration tool that makes teamwork through every channel seamless.
-It includes video calls, chat, file sharing, and task management features and can even integrate with apps like Google Drive, Box, and Jira.
+RingCentral is an all-in-one team collaboration and communication tool that makes teamwork through every channel seamless.
+It includes video calls, chat, file sharing, and task management features and can even integrate with apps like Google Drive, Trello, and Jira.

-You can use it to start conversations with customers across multiple touchpoints and answer their questions faster by collaborating in real time across teams.
-Last but not least, it’s gotten rave ratings from users—96% of people say RingCentral has made their communications easier, and 64% say that it has helped them deliver projects faster than before.
+You can use it to start conversations with customers across multiple touchpoints and answer their questions faster by collaborating in real time across teams:

 One of the most popular project management tools on the market, Asana allows you to assign tasks to other teammates, add followers to projects, and monitor deadlines.
 At its most basic, Asana functions as a robust to-do list or project calendar, but its premium version has useful features like Forms to gather information and Timeline to track start dates and dependencies.